gruja9/notsoforensictool/README.md

 NotSoForensicTool - University Project

 ***Description***<br>
-A basic forensics tool written in Python for the purposes of a mini-project in the Programming classes at the University.
+A basic forensics tool written in Python for the purposes of a mini-project in the Programming class at the University.
 It can be used both with the command line<br>
 or with GUI.
 The tool has the following capabilities:<br>
   -Searching for all files, files with a specific extensions, files with a specific content and extension and modified files before a specific date<br>
   -Encrypt and decrypt files with a basic substituation cipher<br>